-2.2.
+2.3.
 Enabling IP Ports

 Before deploying a Red Hat Cluster, you must enable certain IP ports on the cluster nodes and on computers that run luci (the Conga user interface server).
-The following sections specify the IP ports to be enabled and provide examples of iptables rules for enabling the ports:
+The following sections identify the IP ports to be enabled:

-- Section 2.2.1, "Enabling IP Ports on Cluster Nodes" - Section 2.2.2, "Enabling IP Ports on Computers That Run luci" - Section 2.2.3, "Examples of iptables Rules"
+- Section 2.3.1, "Enabling IP Ports on Cluster Nodes" - Section 2.3.2, "Enabling IP Ports on Computers That Run luci"

-2.2.1.
+2.3.1.
 Enabling IP Ports on Cluster Nodes

 To allow Red Hat Cluster nodes to communicate with each other, you must enable the IP ports assigned to certain Red Hat Cluster components.
-Table 2.1, "Enabled IP Ports on Red Hat Cluster Nodes" lists the IP port numbers, their respective protocols, the components to which the port numbers are assigned, and references to iptables rule examples.
+Table 2.1, "Enabled IP Ports on Red Hat Cluster Nodes" lists the IP port numbers, their respective protocols, and the components to which the port numbers are assigned.
 At each cluster node, enable IP ports according to Table 2.1, "Enabled IP Ports on Red Hat Cluster Nodes".
-(All examples are in Section 2.2.3, "Examples of iptables Rules".)